The Gentle, Experienced Urology Care You Need When it Matters Most

 We see so many patients who struggle with issues related to the urinary tract and we’re here to help.
 One of the most common problems is when stones become lodged in the ureter which is the duct that helps your urine to pass from the kidney to the bladder.
 We can recommend a ureteroscopy, an effective diagnostic procedure that also helps the doctor fix:

 - A growth in the ureter

-Laser lithotripsy is another effective technique Dr. Campenni will utilize to break up pesky kidney stones that have become lodged in your urinary tract to help get you out of pain.
-He uses something called a ureteroscope equipped with a laser that can break your kidney stones into smaller pieces so they can be removed during your procedure or passed later during urination.
+Laser lithotripsy is another effective technique to break up pesky kidney stones.
+We uses something called a ureteroscope equipped with a laser that can break your kidney stones into smaller pieces so they can be removed during your procedure or passed later during urination.

 The doctor may have to insert a stent in your ureter to help both your urine and stone debris to pass clearly.
 The procedure usually takes about an hour.
 With laser treatment, you won’t have to worry about incisions or scarring.
 As with most hospital-based procedures, you’ll need to undergo general anesthesia so the doctor can take care of you without any pain and discomfort.
 You may have to arrange for a ride home from your treatment and for some extra help at home while your body recovers.

 Men who have been diagnosed with an enlarged prostate may benefit from this effective treatment designed to treat urinary problems that are sometimes associated with the abnormality.
 If you haven’t responded to medications intended to treat an enlarged prostate, transurethral resection of the prostate or TURP may be an option that will work for you.
 TURP can help reduce urinary symptoms that can include:

 - Difficult or slow urination